The Okanagan region offers up consistent sunny hot weather and we have enough fun things to keep us coming back every year.

 Epic Ziplining in Peachland at the ZipZone |

-Swim Bay is seriously the best beach in the Okanagan for those who like jumping into lakes rather than spending their day building sand castles.
+Swim Bay is seriously one of the best destinations in the Okanagan for those who like jumping into lakes rather than spending their day building sand castles.
 Swim Bay doesn't have much for sand but more than makes up for it in cool stuff to do as a family!

 Jump into Okanagan Lake off of a zipline or rope swing